Faculty & Staff Directory

 Aaron Greer joined the new School of Communication and the Communication Studies program as an Assistant Professor in Digital Cinema and Media Production in Fall 2008.
-Promoted to Associate Professor in 2011, Greer was named program director for Film and Digital Media Studies Program in 2012.
+Promoted to Associate Professor in 2011, Greer was was also the program director for Film and Digital Media Studies Program from 2012 to 2018.

 Greer came to Loyola from the University of Alabama’s Department of Telecommunications and Film, Tuscaloosa, Ala., where he taught courses in screen directing, post-production, international cinema and documentary video.
 Before joining the UA faculty he also taught courses at Villanova University, La Salle University and Temple University in Philadelphia.

 MFA Film and Media Arts Temple University, Philadelphia, Pa., 2002

 BA History, Washington University, St. Louis, Mo.,1996.
 Magna Cum Laude

 As a filmmaker Greer has developed an impressive professional portfolio.
 His award-winning feature, Gettin’ Grown, screened at film festivals around the country and is currently distributed by Warner Brothers Home Video.
 One documentary, Flying Away, was broadcast on public television stations across the nation and another, His A Night in the Theater, has national educational distribution.
 His co-authored, award-winning feature script, Fruit of the Tree, was selected for the prestigious Tribeca All-Access program.

 His recent work includes the award-winning feature film, Service to Man, starring Emmy-Winner Keith David, and the short documentary I’m An Actor, which has screened at both film festivals and on public TV.

 In addition to his filmmaking work, Aaron has an article on "Race, Representation and the role of the Academic Filmmaker" that is about to be published in the edited collection Filming Difference by the University of Texas Press.